 - Remember that conversions are the key to long-term SEO benefits and improved ranking.

-- Optimize online directory listings beyond search engines such as Yelp and Facebook.
+- Finally, optimize online directory listings beyond search engines such as Yelp and Facebook.